tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### 14. Instructor Do: Review Mastering Concatenation (5 min)

 In this part of the lesson, review the Mastering Concatenation activity with students.
-First, you will conduct a brief Q & A to test students' understanding, and then you will perform a dry walk-through of the solution.
+First, you will conduct a brief Q&A to test students' understanding, and then you will perform a dry walk-through of the solution.

 **File:** [mastering_concatenation.ipynb](Activities/13-Stu_Concat_Dataframes/Solved/mastering_concatenation.ipynb)

-Start the review by conducting a Q & A with the following questions:
+Start the review by conducting a Q&A with the following questions:

 * If you want to consolidate two DataFrames with the same columns into one DataFrame, which `concat` axis would you use?